niv256/simple_rootkit/README.md

 7. Remove the module with `sudo rmmod rootkit.ko`.

 ### How to hide a chosen pid:
 1. When inserting the module, pass the chosen pid as a parameter to the insmod function, like this:
-   `sudo insmod rookit.ko pid="6375"'
-   To hide pid 6375.
+   `sudo insmod rookit.ko pid="6375"`, to hide pid 6375.

 ### How to read the user's keystrokes: